-All staff are trained by the SENCo in staff meetings in differentiation, Provision mapping and delivery of the Ordinarily available document.
-The SENCo attends regular training including termly SENCo meetings, AET training and WellComm Training.
+All staff receive training throughout the year which is lead by the SENCo and outside agencies.
+Training explored areas such as differentiation, provision mapping and delivery of the ordinarily available document.
+The SENCo attends regular training including termly SENCo meetings, termly cluster meetings, sessions by SEMHIT, ASCIT training and WellComm Training.

-The impact of this training is that all teaching staff were confident to be able to understand, write targets and use a Provision map.
-Regular Lesson observations, observations of interventions and LSA's as well as book scrutinies also showed evidence of support and differentiation in all year groups.
+The impact of this training is that all teaching staff were confident to be able to understand, write targets and use a provision map.
+Regular lesson observations, observations of interventions and LSA's as well as book scrutinies also showed evidence of support and differentiation in all year groups.